4lvaro22/unity-pong/README.md

 # Unity Pong
 This is one of my first game in Unity engine.
-It is the excited Pong Game!!
+It is the exciting Game of Pong!!

 ## Controls 🎮
 - P1 or Left Player can play with W and S keyboard caps.